aydinarda/DSA210_project/README.md

 - Headers synthesized based on context.
 - Emails written for the given situation.
 - Suggested send times, derived from the analysis of original data patterns.
+- GPT 3.5 is used, since it is cheaper per token.

 ## Data Processing